facebookarchive/LogDevice/docs/kubernetes.md

 statefulset.apps/logdevice scaled
 ```

 Or you can modify the spec file, increase the number of replicas and then reapply it using `kubectl apply -k .`.
+You can then check if the pods are up by running `kubectl get pods`.
+Once the pods are started, they will auto register to the cluster and maintenance manager will enable them to be able to start serving traffic.

 ### Shrinking the Cluster

-TODO: Document shrinking the cluster when the `nodes-config remove` ldshell command is implemented.
+To be able to safely remove a node from a cluster, you first need to drain it (move all the data on this node, to other nodes).
+Check the [maintenance docs](adminstration/maintenances.md#draining-a-couple-of-nodes) to learn how to drain a node.

+> Note: kubernetes only allows you to shrink nodes from the end, so the nodes with the highest IDs in their name are the ones that you should drain.

+Once the drain is done (maintenance state is COMPLETED), decrease the number of replicas to the desired number using the same commands from the expand sections.
+Once the pod is deleted, you can then remove the node from the config using the `nodes-config shrink` ldshell command.